awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md

 ## Properties<a name="aws-properties-applicationautoscaling-scalabletarget-scheduledaction-properties"></a>

 `EndTime`  <a name="cfn-applicationautoscaling-scalabletarget-scheduledaction-endtime"></a>
-The date and time that the action is scheduled to end\.
+The date and time for the recurring schedule to end\.
 *Required*: No
 *Type*: Timestamp
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)